What We’ll Cover:

 Important SEO ranking factors include having a secure website, a strong brand presence, a positive user experience, and engaging content.
 You also want to make sure you’re driving links to important pages so you can grow your overall website authority.

-This depends on the type of SEO you’re focusing on.
-Some of the most popular include local SEO, international SEO, general content marketing SEO, and e-commerce SEO.
+There are a variety of types of SEO, including local SEO, international SEO, general content marketing SEO, and e-commerce SEO.

 An SEO audit is an evaluation of your website.
 Typically, an SEO professional will analyze your search engine friendliness and make suggestions for improvement.